Hector: An Efficient Programming and Compilation Framework for Implementing Relational Graph Neural Networks in GPU Architectures: Design and Implementation of

-The \oursystem{} system consists of the programming interface to specify the input, the code generator and Python runtime modules.
+\oursystem{} consists of a programming interface, a code generator, and Python modules.
 The code generator takes in the model definition and generates both CUDA kernels and host functions that configure and invoke the CUDA kernels.

 Figure~\ref{fig:runtime_arch} uses an example to illustrate the workflow.
-The input is an excerpt of DGL code invoking a typed linear layer on input node features.
-Applying the decorator \texttt{@\oursystemsmallletter{}.compile} triggers a transpiling pass to lower the code into \oursystem{} inter-operator level IR. {In this example, the typed linear transform \texttt{typed\_linear\_x}} can be efficiently implemented as GEMM kernels. {To this end,} \oursystem{} lowers the transform to an operator instance derived from the GEMM template at the inter-operator level. {After the analysis and optimizations at the inter-operator level, \oursystem{} further lowers the code to a detailed GEMM specification at the intra-operator level.} The intra-operator level IR indicates that {the GEMM operation should use} the default tile width of 16 and be performed without scatter, gather or transpose applied to the input or output matrices.
-Eventually, {\oursystem{} generates a segment MM kernel \texttt{gemm\_1}, which is} detailed in Section~\ref{sec:segmentmm}.
+The input is an excerpt of DGL code invoking a typed linear layer on the input node features.
+Applying the \texttt{@\oursystemsmallletter{}.compile} decorator triggers a transpiling pass to lower the code into \oursystem{} inter-operator level IR. {In this example, the typed linear transformation \texttt{typed\_linear}} can be efficiently implemented as GEMM kernels. {To this end,} \oursystem{} lowers the transform to an operator instance derived from the GEMM template at the inter-operator level. {After the analysis and optimizations at the inter-operator level, \oursystem{} further lowers the code to a detailed GEMM specification at the intra-operator level.} The GEMM output $A$ collects edge data generated from the node data.
+The first input $B$ is the weight matrix $W$, and the second input $C$ is the collection of features of all the source nodes of the edges involved.
+The intra-operator level IR indicates that the GEMM operation should use the default tile width of 16 and be carried out without scatter, gather, or transpose applied to input or output matrices.
+Eventually, \oursystem{} generates a segment MM~(Section~\ref{sec:segmentmm}) kernel, \texttt{gemm\_1}.
+The Layout Choices section of Figure~\ref{fig:runtime_arch} shows the default layout choice. \texttt{etype\_ptr} specifies the offsets of each segment of different type. \texttt{row\_idx} is the source node index array in the COO format.
+The result tensor \texttt{e["msg"]} has the number of edges as the number of rows, and the number of the columns is the input dimension of the hidden layer.
+We detail in Section~\ref{sec:materialization} an optimization technique, compact materialization, that is opened up by the decoupled layout choices from the inter-operator level IR.

-The generated code is compiled into a shared library where the host functions are exported through the \texttt{pybind11} utilities. \oursystem{} falls back to existing routines in PyTorch when certain operators are not yet supported.
+The generated code is compiled into a shared library where host functions are exported through the \texttt{pybind11} utilities. \oursystem{} falls back to existing routines in PyTorch when certain operators are not yet supported.
 During runtime, the precompiled functions are loaded and registered as subclasses of PyTorch \texttt{autograd.Function}.